Why is My Computer So Loud? A Guide to Computer Noises

-As we barrel through our workdays, we rarely think very much about our computers as long as they are fully functional.
-Computer repairs are not on our radar until something breaks down.
-However, when you find you’re repeatedly asking yourself, “Why is my computer so loud?” it is time to stop, look up from your screen and figure out the source of the noise.
+As we barrel through our workdays, we rarely think much about our computers if they are fully functional.
+IT maintenance may not on our radar until something breaks down.
 Powered-up computers are rarely completely silent.
-But when your computer is making strange noises that continue and gradually become louder, it could be a sign of something more severe and debilitating happening to your machine.
+But when your computer is making noises that continue and gradually become louder, it could be a sign of something more severe and debilitating happening to your machine.
 Most often, unwanted sounds from PCs are related to the hard drive or the cooling fan.
-Here are some things to listen and watch for:
+Here are some loud computer sounds to listen for:

 - Loud Whirring Noise – A whirring sound is usually from an over-working fan.
-Depending on the fan's size, the higher pitch and the more grating the noise will be.
-Sometimes, take a break to close some open programs running in the background and give your computer a little time to rest and cool off.
+A fan’s size determines the high or low pitch and grating noise.
+Try taking a break and close some open programs running in the background to give your computer a little time to rest and cool off.

 - Check to see if the fan needs cleaning or replacing.
 For example, a grimy fan clogged with dust can start to malfunction and overheat.
 On the other hand, if your PC is on but idle and the fan’s still making strange sounds, it could be overheating.
 Blowing out the fan with compressed air, wiping it clean and lubricating it can sometimes be a quick fix.

-- A Clicking Sound From Computers – A “dying” hard drive sometimes makes a constant clicking, low-pitched grinding and sometimes a thumping noise.
-If you hear these sounds, you should stop working, back up all your data and consult an IT Maintenance professional as soon as possible.
-If you’re lucky, the sound might be coming from a loose component or malfunctioning fan.
-But it is not wise to wait until your hard drive fails to get an analysis from IT experts.
+- Clicking Sound From Computer – A “dying” hard drive sometimes makes a constant clicking, low-pitched grinding or thumping noise.
+If you hear these sounds, you should stop working, back up all your data and consult a computer repair professional as soon as possible.
+If you are lucky, the clicking sound from your computer might be from a loose component or malfunctioning fan rather than a hard drive.
+But it is unwise to wait until your hard drive fails to get an analysis from IT experts.
+Data may not be recoverable from a failed hard drive.

 - Phantom Speaker Noise – It is not normal for speakers to make noise when no audio is playing.
 The most common cause is a loose audio cable or feedback from internal components.
 Also, electromagnetic fields can sound like interference on speakers.
 The good news is that phantom speaker sounds are unlikely to be a sign of more significant problems.